Mbappe21/Proof-of-work-Blockchain/README.md

 ## Local Blockchain
-This project illustrates the miners' job on a proof of work Blockchain.
+This project illustrates the miners' job on a blockchain using proof of work.

 1. Run `npm install`